 Access for people with mobility difficulties can be obtained through the ramp on the side to the main Town Hall entrance.

 COPIES OF THE AGENDA

-The City Council's website contains details of meeting agendas, reports and minutes.
+The City Council's website contains a full database of meeting agendas, reports and minutes.